ncatlab/nlab-content/pages/8/1/2/0/20218/content.md

 For a textbook reference see

- * G. Gierz, K. H. Hofmann, K. Keimel, J. D. Lawson, M. Mislove, D. S. Scott, _Continuous Lattices and Domains_ 2003, Vol. 93 of _Encyclopedia of Mathematics and its Applications_.
+ * G. Gierz, K. H. Hofmann, K. Keimel, J. D. Lawson, M. Mislove, [[Dana Scott|D. S. Scott]], _Continuous Lattices and Domains_ 2003, Vol. 93 of _Encyclopedia of Mathematics and its Applications_.